 Model client costs: The following provides the model client with examples of some of the OHS costs that they should allocate sufficient financial resources to.
 These items should be factored into the allowable budget for the project, but are not included in the tender/contract documents:

-- development of contract documents

 - adequate OHS resourcing

 - training (as required)

 - project specific safety plan

 - review of reports

 - onsite monitoring and control.

 Project costing